 UNS Gas has natural gas commodity purchase agreements that expire through 2025 at a fixed price per million British thermal units (MMBtu).
-The commitment amounts included in the table above are based on projected market prices as of December 31, 2023.
+The commitment amounts included in the table above are based on projected market prices as of December 31, 2024.

 UNS Gas has firm natural gas transportation agreements with capacity sufficient to meet its load requirements.
-These agreements expire in various years between 2024 and 2048.
-In 2023, UNS Gas amended and extended an agreement for gas transportation that expires in 2029.
-In addition, UNS Gas entered into gas transportation agreements that expire in 2048.
+These agreements expire in various years between 2026 and 2048.

 UNS Gas has related party agreements for natural gas transportation and pipeline capacity with UNS Electric for BMGS through 2028.
-UNS Electric's commitment under these contracts totaled \$4.0 million and does not reduce the balance in the table above.
+UNS Electric's commitment under these contracts totaled \$2.7 million and does not reduce the balance in the table above.
 Natural gas is supplied as needed to meet UNS Electric's load requirements.
 See Note 6 for more information on UNS Gas' related party transactions.